district09/symfony_bundle_settings/README.md

 ## Form building

-You can these extra settings to your form by adding an event subscriber to your form builder.
+You can add these extra settings to your form by adding an event subscriber to your form builder.
-This subscriber will make sure the form is build and processed as defined in the field types.
+This subscriber will make sure the form is built and processed as defined in the field types.
 If the data set to the form is not an entity type nothing will happen.
 This way you can also use the subscriber in generic forms.

 ```php